 - Clinical nutrition with emphasis on malabsorption and malnutrition from gastrointestinal diseases

-- Diagnostic and therapeutic endoscopy, including enteral stents, biliary stents, banding of esophageal varices, small bowel capsule enteroscopy, endoscopic treatment for gastrointestinal bleeding, endoscopic retrograde cholangiopancreatography (ERCP) and endoscopic ultrasound, single- and double-balloon assisted endoscopy, endoscopic treatment of obesity and metabolic disease, and endoscopic revision of bariatric surgery
+- Diagnostic and therapeutic endoscopy, including enteral stents, biliary stents, banding of esophageal varices, small bowel capsule enteroscopy, endoscopic treatment for gastrointestinal bleeding, endoscopic retrograde cholangiopancreatography (ERCP), and endoscopic ultrasound, single- and double-balloon assisted endoscopy, endoscopic treatment of obesity and metabolic disease, and endoscopic revision of bariatric surgery

-- Diseases of the pancreas, including acute and chronic pancreatitis, autoimmune pancreatitis, hereditary pancreatitis, pancreatic cancer, pancreatic cysts, adult cystic fibrosis
+- Diseases of the pancreas, including acute and chronic pancreatitis, autoimmune pancreatitis, hereditary pancreatitis, pancreatic cancer, pancreatic cysts, and adult cystic fibrosis

 - Gastrointestinal and hepatobiliary cancers

 - Heartburn and gastroesophageal reflux disease (GERD), including endoscopic anti-reflux procedures

 - Hepatobiliary disease and liver transplantation